-It’s been almost five years since we first introduced the Skin Ceuticals Micropeel.
+It’s been almost seven years since we first introduced the Skin Ceuticals Micropeel.
 It was just before Thanksgiving in 2014 and I had only worked here for five months.
 Our Skin Ceuticals rep at that time was Brittany, and we made fast friends.
 She actually got me into yoga and bought me my first GOOD yoga mat – a thick, purple Lululemon mat.
 The day of the staff training for the Micropeel, Brittany showed up with the trainer, and we spent a few hours learning, practicing and joking around.
 It was one of those moments for me where I felt so grateful to have gotten such an awesome job surrounded by miraculous people.
-Five years later and that feeling still never escapes me.
+Over seven years later and that feeling still never escapes me.

 Dermaplaning is a great stand-alone service, but paired with the other steps in the Micropeel, it takes on a bigger role than just removing peach fuzz.
 Dermaplaning uses a special surgical blade to remove the top layer of dead skin cells and also removes vellus facial hair.
 When used as the first step of the Micropeel, the removal of the dead skin cells not only allows for cell renewal, but also allows for better penetration of the chemical peel (second step of the Micropeel), which is customized for your skin type and needs.

 What does dermaplaning feel like?
 It feels like a slight scraping sensation that is not uncomfortable at all.
 My skin sometimes feels slightly itchy afterwards.
 Don’t exercise afterwards though!
 The sweat will burn the delicate skin of your newly exfoliated face.